Bluetongue – essential information

 Email: [email protected]

-Each movement licence is subject to its own risk assessment, meaning it can take up to five days for a licence to be granted.
+Each movement licence is subject to its own risk assessment, meaning it can take up to five days for a licence to be granted

 Temporary land association and temporary county parish holding

-It is important that the correct TLA and tCPH is in place for a quick turnaround.
-See: BTV – preparing for bluetongue on farm | Temporary land associations
+For more information, visit: BTV – preparing for bluetongue on farm | Temporary land associations

-Useful webinars
+Key webinars

 NFU member webinars